Abdu11a/WeaterMap/README.md

 ## Runing the WeatherMap App :

-To run this app you need to Downlaod the WeatherMap and open
+To run this app you need to [Downlaod the WeatherMap](https://github.com/Abdu11a/WeaterMap/archive/master.zip), and open

 ```
 coooooood